4 Bedroom Home in Florence - $291,990

-Welcome home to this NEW Single-Story Home in the Country Club of South Carolina Community!
-The desirable Thomasville plan boasts an open design encompassing the Living, Dining, and Kitchen spaces.
-The Kitchen features gorgeous cabinets, granite countertops, and Stainless-Steel Appliances (Includes Range with Microwave hood and Dishwasher).
-There is a private bath in the primary suite with dual vanity sinks and a walk-in closet.
-This home also includes 3 more bedrooms and 2 full secondary bathrooms.
+Come check out this BEAUTIFUL NEW Single-Story Home in the Country Club of South Carolina Community!
+The desirable Thomasville Plan boasts an open design encompassing the Living, Dining, and Kitchen spaces.
+The Kitchen features gorgeous cabinets, granite countertops, and Stainless-Steel Appliances (Includes, Range with Microwave hood, and Dishwasher).
+Additionally, the primary suite has a private bath with dual vanity sinks and a walk-in closet.
+This home also includes 3 more bedrooms and 2 full secondary baths.

 4 Bedroom Home in Florence - $291,990